 A downshift to first gear is not permitted during those deceleration phases.
 If such a downshift would be necessary in the last part of a short trip just before a stop phase, since the engine speed would drop below nidle in 2nd gear, gear 0 shall be used instead and the gear lever shall be placed in neutral and the clutch shall be engaged.

 If the first gear is required in the section of a short trip prior to the deceleration to stop, this gear should be used until the first sample of the deceleration phase.
-For the rest of the deceleration phase, gear 0 shall be used and the gear lever shall be placed in neutral and the clutch shall be engaged.
+For the rest of the deceleration phase, gear 0 shall be used and the gear lever shall be placed in neutral and the clutch shall be engaged.xxxxx

+5 Final requirements

-5. Paragraphs 4.(a) to 4.(f) inclusive of this annex shall be applied sequentially, scanning the complete cycle trace in each case.
-Since modifications to paragraphs 4.(a) to 4.(f) inclusive of this annex may create new gear use sequences, these new gear sequences shall be checked three times and modified if necessary.
+(a).
+Paragraphs 4.(a) to 4.(f) inclusive of this annex shall be applied sequentially, scanning the complete cycle trace in each case.
+Since modifications to paragraphs 4.(a) to 4.(f) inclusive of this annex may create new gear use sequences, these new gear sequences shall be checked twice and modified if necessary.

+(b) After the application of paragraph 4.(b) of this annex, a downshift by more than one gear could occur at the transition from a deceleration or constant speed phase to an acceleration phase.

+In this case, the gear for the last sample of the deceleration or constant speed phase shall be replaced by gear 0 and the clutch shall be disengaged.
+If the “suppress gear 0 during downshifts” option according to paragraph 4.(f) of this annex is chosen, the gear of the following second (first second of the acceleration phase) shall be used instead of gear 0.

+This modification shall be applied immediately after the modifications according to paragraph 4.(d) of this annex.

-In order to enable the assessment of the correctness of the calculation, the average gear for v ≥ 1 km/h, rounded according to paragraph 7. of this UN GTR to four places of decimal, shall be calculated and recorded.
+(c) In order to enable the assessment of the correctness of the calculation, the average gear for v ≥ 1 km/h, rounded according to paragraph 7. of this UN GTR to four places of decimal, shall be calculated and recorded.